Mold Exposure Symptoms: How to Tell If Mold's the Cause (2026)

 - The Symptom-Pattern Test (the diagnostic doctors don't run)

-- Common Symptoms (with the home-side pattern that produces each)
+- Common Symptoms (and the moisture source behind each)

 - Symptoms by Mold Type (Stachybotrys, Aspergillus, and others)